pantheon-systems/documentation/source/content/opensolr.md

 Apache Solr is a system for indexing and searching site content.
 Pantheon provides [Apache Solr](/solr) as a service that works well for the majority of sites on the platform.
 No permission or action is required from Pantheon to use Solr.
 <Partial file="solr-version.md" />

-However, If you are looking for additional features for more advanced use cases, you may want to consider an external Solr service.
+However, if you are looking for additional features for more advanced use cases, you may want to consider an external Solr service.

 The [Opensolr](https://www.opensolr.com/) service offers a number of features including: